The Twelfth: Lead-up

 In the weeks leading up to the Twelfth, Orange Order and other Ulster loyalist marching bands hold numerous parades in Northern Ireland.
 The most common of these are lodge parades, in which one Orange lodge marches with one band.
 Others, such as the "mini-Twelfth" at the start of July, involve several lodges.

 From June to August, Protestant, unionist areas of Northern Ireland are bedecked with flags and bunting, which are usually flown from lampposts and houses.
 Most commonly the Union Jack and Ulster Banner.
 Kerbstones are sometimes painted red, white and blue; and murals made.
 Steel or wooden arches, covered with flags and Orange symbolism, are raised over certain streets.
 These 'Orange arches' are inspired by triumphal arches.

 Additionally, the flags of loyalist paramilitary groups, such as the Ulster Volunteer Force (UVF) and Ulster Defence Association (UDA), are flown in some areas.
 The raising of these flags near Catholic/Irish nationalist neighbourhoods, or in "neutral" areas, sometimes leads to tension and violence.
 It is seen as deliberately provocative and intimidating.

+Since 2007, the County Grand Orange Lodge of Belfast and the Belfast City Council organize Orangefest.
+Launched as a public relations and tourism initiative, Orangefest aims to reposition the traditional parade as a family-friendly, inclusive cultural festival.
+Orangefest features events centered around Belfast City Hall, including international food markets, street performances, and live music.
+It is held on the week leading up to the Twelfth.
+Orangefest is also regional, as in 2025, Dundonald Purple Vine held Orangefest in Moat Park, and had a range of events for each day.
+This included selling merchandise, continental food stalls, live music, an award's night and children's fun activities.